trek-view/basecamp/_posts/2020-05-08-metadata-exif-xmp-360-video-files.md

 [Main]          Handler Vendor ID               : Apple
 ```

-You'll notice the output is slightly different to the Fusion.
+You'll also notice the output is slightly different to the Fusion.
 It includes a lot more telemetry data, and it reports the data slightly differently.
-This is because it is not using the GoPro Metadata Format, it is using the Camera Motion Metadata Spec (CAMM) -- a standard widely adopted by almost all 360 camera manufacturers (except GoPro), [mainly because it is the standard supported by Street View](https://developers.google.com/streetview/spherical-metadata).
+This is because it is not using the GoPro Metadata Format, it is using the Camera Motion Metadata Spec (CAMM) -- a standard widely adopted by 360 camera manufacturers (except GoPro), [mainly because it is the standard supported by Street View](https://developers.google.com/streetview/spherical-metadata).

-As a result, this time we get a 2 telemetry block descriptors containing GPS:
+The Insta360 Pro2 gives 2 telemetry block descriptors containing GPS info:

 ```
 [Doc1]          Sample Time                     : 0 s